Ultimate guide to custom shipping boxes

 Here we show a quick tutorial on how to fold each of the 7 boxes we offer at EcoEnclose

-When do I need lining, bubble or fill with my shipping box?
+When do I need protective packaging, lining, or void fill with my custom shipping box?

-If your item or items fit snuggly without moving around in your box AND if your items are not fragile, you likely do not need void fill, though you might consider void fill or tissue paper for presentation.
-EcoEnclose custom cuts every box according to customer specifications, allowing you to get the precise box for your needs.
-We hope this method allows you to eliminate or minimize void fill and ensures you are not using and paying for more corrugated than you need.
+If your items fit snugly without moving around in your box AND they’re not fragile, you likely do not need void fill, though you might consider adding tissue paper for presentation.
+EcoEnclose custom cuts every box, so customers can get precise dimensions for their needs.
+We hope this allows you to eliminate or minimize void fill while preventing you from paying for more shipping supplies than you need.

 Five reasons you might need fill or lining:

-- Individual Product Protection: Fragile items should often be individually wrapped before placing them in their shipping container.
-Wrap each product with enough cushioning for protection against the impact of a package being dropped and from colliding with other products in the box.
+Fragile items should be individually wrapped before being placed in their shipping container.
+Wrap each product with enough cushioning for protection against the impact of being dropped or of colliding with other products in the box.

-- Blocking & Bracing: Filling space in your package to hold products in place.
-If you sell a few different items and end up with a box that has space, you are looking for packaging solutions to fill that space and prevent package contents from moving around in transit.
+If you sell a few different items and end up with a box that has space, you may need to fill that space to prevent the contents from moving around in transit.

-- Cushioning: Some items are not fragile or awkwardly shaped.
-However, these items often require edge crush protection to ensure that any impact to the package does not result in the crushing of corners and sides.
+Some items are not fragile or awkwardly shaped.
+However, they may require edge crush protection to ensure any impact to the package does not damage their corners or sides.

 EcoEnclose options for lining, void fill, and presentation paper: